stefgina/stackoverflow-LLM/README.md

 ## Quantitative Evaluation methodology

-Multi-Label & Multi-Class problems can be approached via One vs Many type of classifiers, or even better MultiOutputClassifiers.
+Multi-Label & Multi-Class problems can be approached via OneVsRest type of classifiers, or even better MultiOutputClassifiers.
 The differences are kind of delicate and very nicely explained in this [article](https://scikit-learn.org/stable/modules/multiclass.html) from Scikit-Learn.

 A much-used loss function for these type of problems (multi-label & multi-class) is [Hamming Loss](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.hamming_loss.html):